The Family (club)

-The Family is a private club in San Francisco, California, formed in 1901 by newspapermen who in protest, left the Bohemian Club due to censorship.
-The club maintains a clubhouse in San Francisco, as well as rural property 35 miles to the south in Woodside.
-The Family is an exclusive, invitation-only, all-male club where the new members are "Babies", regular members are "Children" and the club president is the "Father".
+The Family is a private club in San Francisco, California, formed in 1902 by newspapermen who in protest, left the Bohemian Club due to censorship.
+It maintains a clubhouse in San Francisco, as well as rural property 35 miles to the south in Woodside.
+It is an exclusive, invitation-only, all-male club where new members are referred to as "Babies", regular members as "Children" and the club president as the "Father".

 About

 The Family conducts periodic social events among the redwood and oak trees and open meadows at its rural property on the San Francisco peninsula.
 The Family Farm entrance is along Portola Road in Woodside.

 Among other charitable activities, The Family sponsors a hospital in Guatemala along with volunteer participation from many members.
 Club rules forbid the use of its facilities or services for the purposes of trade or business.
 Each member must certify that he will not deduct any part of club payments as business expenses for federal or state income tax purposes.
 This practice allows for membership to step away from business entirely and instead pursue friendships and the arts.